takuya/php-fsnotifywait-wrapper/README.md

 ## about fsnotifywait

-`fsnotifywait` is added Linux Command.
-That can watch file changed by `fanotify` API
+`fsnotifywait` can be added as Linux Command. run `apt install inotofy-tools`.

-`fanotify` is added Linux Kernel 5.10.
+This command can watch file changed by `fanotify` API. `fanotify` is added Linux Kernel 5.10.

 Compare `inotifywatch`, `fsnotifywait` uses FAN( fanotify API not inotify).